Waste Not, Want Not: Use a Microbial Fuel Cell to Create Electricity from Waste

 - Place some plastic wrap along the bottom of a petri dish so that the ends of the plastic wrap are overlapping the edges of the petri dish.
 Set the covered dish aside.

-- Cover one end of the tube section from the compression fitting securely with aluminum foil.
+- Cover one end of the tube section (that you removed in step 12 of the Building the Anode and Cathode Chambers section) from the compression fitting securely with aluminum foil.
 Repeat with the tubes from all of the compression fittings.
 Place all tubes, open end up, vertically on the petri dish and then set it aside.

 - Measure 300 milliliters (mL) of water and pour it into the pot.